 Dystopian, disaster, justice/revenge, thriller, horror, sci-fi and romance are generally Time- or event-focused.

 Examples: The Hunger Games, Jurassic Park, The Count of Monte Christo, The Da Vinci Code, Dr. Jekyll and Mr. Hyde, Doctor Who, Pride and Prejudice, Bridget Jones’s Diary.

-Contemporary literary fiction concerns itself primarily with character.
-American readers especially want to know who a character is and why he or she acts the way he/she does.
+Contemporary literary fiction concerns itself primarily with character: who characters are and why they act the way the way they do.
 Motivation, motivation, motivation.

-General fiction, literary fiction, and the bildungsroman (that’s fancy talk for a coming-of-age story) depend primarily on character.
+General fiction, literary fiction, and the bildungsroman (a coming-of-age story) depend primarily on character.

 Examples: To Kill a Mockingbird, The Things They Carried, Huckleberry Finn

 When the world in your story is the focus, you begin by introducing the world.
 “In a hole in the ground there lived a hobbit.”
 Tolkien created a gigantic universe that is Middle Earth.
 His stories begin by showing what life is like.
 Then things begin to shake that world up a bit.
 Orson Scott Card gave the example of The Lord of the Rings.
 Why does the story not end when the One Ring is destroyed?
 Because the story isn’t just about Frodo Baggins and his Fellowship; it’s about how Middle-Earth completely changed.
 So the story ends not at Mount Doom, or at Aragorn’s coronation, or after the scouring of the Shire.
 It ends when the last of the elves leave Middle Earth.
 The world has changed.
 It’s changed for Frodo, too, so he leaves with the elves.